Barradeel

 Barradeel is a former municipality in the Dutch province of Friesland.
 It was located north of Harlingen and Franeker, and is now largely a part of Franekeradeel.
 The municipality existed until 1984.

 The municipality included the villages of Firdgum, Klooster-Lidlum, Minnertsga, Oosterbierum, Pietersbierum, Sexbierum, Tzummarum, and Wijnaldum.
+The war cemetery adjacent to the Protestant church in Wijnaldum retains the municipality name.

+Caverns and mining

+Historically, mining operations took place in the area and caverns have been excavated, being some of the deepest salt solution-mined caverns in the world.